carbeck/ayerigrammar/README.md

 * Phrase structures (`chapters/syntax.tex`)
   * Adjective and adverb phrases

-Proofreading also resulted in the realization that a number of additional content-related changes need to be made besides changes in phrasing and spelling corrections:
+Proofreading also resulted in the realization that a number of additional content-related changes need to be made as listed, besides changes in phrasing and spelling corrections.
+These changes will be made as I am reviewing the respective sections for spelling etc.
   * AP subchapter: Possessive pronouns are not adjectives but determiners.
   * PP subchapter: *ku-* serves as a preposition with case-unmarked nouns: 'as a X'/'like X (is)'.
   * CP subchapter: *ku-*/*-ku* serves as a conjunction with case-marked nouns: 'like X (does)'.
-  * IP subchapter: modifiers of I⁰ should be in a separate IP so that S can remain a complement.
-An analysis of S as Spec makes no sense at all.
+  * IP subchapter: modifiers of I⁰ might rather be placed in a separate IP so that S can remain a complement.
+An analysis of S as Spec makes no sense at all, anyway.

-These changes will be made as I am reviewing the respective sections for spelling etc.

 The [sections not currently worked on](https://github.com/carbeck/ayerigrammar#table-of-contents) have been proofread at least once, by myself.
 They should already provide useful information, however, I may still make changes if I notice something to be wrong or information to be missing or inconsistent.
-Note that I am not a native English speaker; corrections are thus welcome.
+Note that I am not a native English speaker; corrections are thus welcome, both regarding language and content.
+The latter especially regarding my analysis of Ayeri's syntax.

 I will tag a release (basically "first edition") only when everything is as complete as I can get it for the moment.
 Complete means that the finished manuscript contains information on the phonology, morphology and syntax of the language which provides a consistent description and analysis of the most frequently occurring structures and constructions of the language.
 The finished manuscript is also supposed to be on par with professional literature in both language and style with regards to good readability.